confidential-containers/guest-components/confidential-data-hub/docs/IMAGE_ENCRYPTION.md

 As stated in [CCv0 image security design](../../image-rs/docs/ccv1_image_security_design.md), CoCo uses image encryption machanism compatible with [ocicrypt](https://github.com/containers/ocicrypt) and [ocicrypt-rs](../../ocicrypt-rs).

-Attestation-Agent as a [Key Provider](../../image-rs/docs/ccv1_image_security_design.md#update-manifest) implements API `unwrapkey`, which works together with the [Sample Key Provider](../coco_keyprovider/) who implements API `wrapkey`.
+Confidential Data Hub as a [Key Provider](../../image-rs/docs/ccv1_image_security_design.md#update-manifest) implements API `unwrapkey`, which works together with the [Sample Key Provider](../../coco_keyprovider/) who implements API `wrapkey`.

-This document will describe how Attestation-Agent and Sample Key Provider play a role in image encryption.
+This document will describe how Confidential Data Hub and Sample Key Provider play a role in image encryption.
 Together, some specifications will also be defined.

 ## Image Encryption and Decryption